 Student Insurance Requirement:

+Have questions about Student Insurance?
+Staff members from the Office of Human Resources will be available during Orientation to answer questions (see your schedule).
 All students (except for students enrolled exclusively in on-line classes) who are registered for one credit hour or more of classes at UIS are automatically assessed the student insurance fee unless they have completed a “Petition for Exemption” form and provided proof of alternate health insurance to the Office of Human Resources before the semester deadline.
 Office hours for the Office of Human Resources are 8:30 a.m. until 5:00 p.m.
 Monday through Friday.
 For more information call the Office of Human Resources at (217) 206-6670 or visit the website.

 Students with a documented disability are eligible to receive support and services through the Office of Disability Services.
 Students may visit the office in HRB 80 to receive appropriate forms to complete, or forms may be downloaded.
 Students, who require alternative format for texts should notify the office as early as possible.
 For additional information please call 206-6666.